danilolmc/awesome-todo-app/README.md

 1 - Type on your terminal end press enter for installing Json server: `npm install -g json-server`

-2 - Now, navigate to folder 'fakepi' and type: `json-server --watch db.json`
+2 - Now, navigate to folder 'fakeapi' and type: `json-server --watch db.json`

 3 - All ready, now the server will be available at http://localhost:3000, have fun!!